 iMATCH (Innovate Manchester Advanced Therapy Centre Hub)

-iMATCH (Innovate Manchester Advanced Therapy Centre Hub) is a Manchester-based consortium focused on scale-up of activity in ATMPs, aiming to improve access to ATMPs for patients, while ensuring their efficient and safe delivery.
+iMATCH (Innovate Manchester Advanced Therapy Centre Hub) is a Manchester-born consortium focused on scale-up of activity in ATMPs, aiming to improve access to ATMPs for patients, while ensuring their efficient and safe delivery.

 Leadership team